petere/overhead/README.md

 - Printing is supported.
 Just print, and you should get one page per slide.
 - There are URL fragments for direct linking to a slide.
+- Press `f` to enter full-screen mode, press `g` to exit.
+You can also use the browser's native ways to activate full-screen or presentation mode, but this might be easier.

 ## Customizing